open2c/polychrom/docs/index.rst

 CUDA is the fastest GPU-assisted backend to OpenMM.
 You would need to have the required version of CUDA, or install OpenMM compiled for your version of CUDA.

 Other dependencies are simple, and are listed in requirements.txt.
-All but joblib are installable from either conda/pip, and joblib installs well with pip.
+All are installable through pip or conda.

 Installation errors and possible fixes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^